Hadi-El-Yakhni/angular-asp.netcore-todolist/README.md

 # angular-aspdotnetcore-todolist
-Basic CRUD Todo list built with angular for the frontend and Asp .net core for the backend.
+Basic CRUD Todo list app built with angular for the frontend and Asp .net core for the backend.

 to run the application on your computer: